adamgonzo/portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+[Adam Gonzalez]'s Portfolio Website

+Thank you for visiting my portfolio website repository.
+If you have any questions or comments, please feel free to contact me using the information provided above.